-2. A customer emails you for a price quote on a custom job they would like you to do for them.
-(Your company has a formal process for writing up quotes on an electronic form that gives a price breakdown on a PDF.)

-3. You are working with two officemates on a market report.
-Both have been bad lately about submitting their work on time and you're starting to worry about meeting the next major milestone a few days from now.
-Neither has been absent because you can see them in their offices as you walk by in the hallway.
+- 2. A customer emails you for a price quote on a custom job they would like you to do for them.
+(Your company has a formal process for writing up quotes on an electronic form that gives a price breakdown on a PDF.) - 3.
+You are working with two officemates on a market report.
+Both have been bad lately about submitting their work on time and you're starting to worry about meeting the next major

-4. You are about to close a deal but need quick authorization from your manager across town about a certain discount you would like to apply.
-You need it in writing just in case your manager forgets about the authorization or anyone else questions it back at the office.

-5. Your division recently received word from management that changes to local bylaws mean that a common procurement procedure will have to be slightly altered when dealing with suppliers.
-Your team meets to go over the changes and the new procedure, but you need to set it down in writing so that everyone in attendance can refer to it, as well as any new hires.

-6. You have a limited amount of time to discuss a potential funding opportunity with a colleague in another city because the proposal deadline is later in the week and it's almost closing time in your colleague's office.
-You'll have to hammer out some details about who will write the various parts of the proposal before you get to work on it tonight.

-7. You were under contract with a local entrepreneur to perform major landscaping services.
+- 4. You are about to close a deal but need quick authorization from your manager across town about a certain discount you would like to apply.
+You need it in writing just in case your manager forgets about the authorization or anyone else questions it back at the office. - 5.
+Your division recently received word from management that changes to local bylaws mean that a common procurement procedure will have to be slightly altered when dealing with suppliers.
+Your team meets to go over the changes and the new procedure, but you need to set it down in writing so that everyone in attendance can refer to it, as well as any new hires. - 6.
+You have a limited amount of time to discuss a potential funding opportunity with a colleague in another city because the proposal deadline is later in the week and it's almost closing time in your colleague's office.
+You'll have to hammer out some details about who will write the various parts of the proposal before you get to work on it tonight. - 7.
+You were under contract with a local entrepreneur to perform major landscaping services.
 Near the end of the job, you discovered that he dissolved his company and is moving on, but you haven't yet been paid for services rendered.
 You want to formally inform him of the charges and remind him of his contractual obligations; in doing so you want to lay down a paper trail in case you need to take him to court for breach of contract.